-Everyone needs a great chocolate cookie recipe in their life, and this is mine!
+Everyone needs a great chocolate cookie recipe in their life, and this one is mine!
 And I am sharing it with you.
 My husband, who is not a sweets person, will come looking for these when he knows I’ve made a batch.

 Not only do these have cocoa powder in them, they have mini-chocolate chips!
-I mean really, can you have too much chocolate…
+I mean, can you really have too much chocolate…

 I made this batch with regular cocoa powder, but I have also made them with dark cocoa powder, and they both are amazing!

 Once your cookie dough is complete, you should refrigerate your dough for at least one hour.
-This is to help the dough hold up better during baking, so you end up with soft, plump, rounded cookie.
+This is to help the dough hold up better during baking, so you end up with a soft, plump, rounded cookie.